boralprophecy/rmqtt/README.md

 ## Quick Start

-Follow these steps to start using :
+Follow these steps to start using mqtt using R :

 1) Download and install mosquitto for your OS ( https://mosquitto.org/download/ )